FilbertKimasa/metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the entire Microverse community and family for the support and motivation.
+I would like to acknowledge Nelson Sakwa, the original creator of this design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>